idekerlab/communitydetection-rest-server/README.md

 # Sets port Jetty web service will be run under
 runserver.port = 8081

-# sets Jetty Context Path for Community Detection
+# Sets Jetty Context Path for Community Detection (the endpoint assumes /cd so if apache doesnt redirect from there then add /cd here
-runserver.contextpath = /
+runserver.contextpath = /cd

 # Valid log levels DEBUG INFO WARN ERROR ALL
 runserver.log.level = INFO